New Policies for Construction Volunteers

 Beaches Habitat is committed to providing a safe environment for our employees, AmeriCorps members, volunteers, subcontractors, and community partners.
 In light of the many changes experienced by our communities at large, we have begun implementing changes on our construction site as we prepare to reopen volunteer opportunities.

 Our staff and AmeriCorps members on the construction site are implementing a number of new policies and practices based on guidance from OSHA, the National Association of Home Builders, Habitat for Humanity International, and others.
-As we adapt to these changes, we will limit the first several weeks of volunteer openings to our skilled Crew Leader and “regular” volunteers.
-We will also limit the number of volunteer opportunities to a maximum of 5 Crew Leader and regular volunteers per day, with the schedule available up to 2 weeks in advance.
+As we adapt to these changes, we will limit the number of volunteer opportunities to a maximum of 4 volunteers per building, with the schedule available up to 2 weeks in advance.